jennifertakagi/portfolio-jennifer-takagi/README.md

-# Jennifer Takagi Portfolio
+# Jennifer Takagi Portfolio :ok_woman:

-> Welcome, take a look on my tech jorney and some projects that I've done ;)
+> Welcome, take a look at my tech journey and some projects that I've done ;)

 ### :closed_book: License